lidstromberg/session/README.md

 # Session - Go JWT wrapper

 A Go JWT wrapper which bundles common operations for JWT tokens.
-Makes pervasive use of [Dave Grijalva]'s [jwt-go] Go implementation of JSON Web Tokens (JWT).
+Makes pervasive use of the [jwt] Go implementation of JSON Web Tokens (JWT).

 ## What?
 This provides functionality to create custom map claims, new JWTs, validity checks, refresh JWTs and check JWT content.
 It was built and intended for use with [auth] but can be used as a standalone.